Step-by-Step Strategy for Your GATE Exam Preparation

 When making notes, divide them into two parts – short notes and numerical learning notes.
 In the short notes, write down the concepts and formulae as concisely as possible, whereas use the numerical learning notes jot down any tip, tricks, shortcuts that you use while solving difficult problems.
 This is important as these shortcuts may elude your memory after a while.
 Maintaining these notes on a daily basis and revising them at least once a week will help you be well-versed with all the core concepts and smart tricks needed to crack the complex questions in the GATE exam.

 Step 5: Solve As Many Questions As You Can

 As mentioned before, the GATE examination is all about assessing the candidates’ ability to apply textbook concepts for problem-solving.
 So, it is nearly impossible to even clear the exam, let alone secure a good rank, unless you have good question-solving abilities.
 As they say, practice makes perfect, and the route to success in this examination goes through solving questions from test series and previous years’ papers regularly.
 However, you must only start attempting these sample papers, mock tests and GATE previous papers once you are somewhat thorough with the syllabus, gradually increasing their frequency and attempting at least one every alternate day during the course of revision.
-Use the analysis of these practice tests to identify your weak areas and improve.
+Use the analysis of these GATE Online test series to identify your weak areas and improve.

 The most important thing in all of this is not lose your cool and composure no matter how taxing the process of preparation gets.
 Set small, daily goals and works toward achieving them to beat the stress brought on by the enormity of the syllabus, and eventually, these small goals will add up to big results.